ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_cEdge40.md

     ![](/images/Deploying_cEdge40/35_copy_vpn0_temp.PNG)

 12. You will be prompted to name the copied template.
-Give it a name of *cEdge_VPN512_dual_uplink* and update the description to *cEdge VPN 512 Template for Dual Uplinks* (sometimes, the description doesn't get updated and needs to be done again when editing the template).
+Give it a name of *cEdge_VPN512_dual_uplink* and update the description to *cEdge VPN 512 Template for Dual Uplinks* (sometimes, the description doesn't get updated and needs to be done again when editing the template.
+Reference bug ID CSCvu19244, which is fixed in vManage version 20.1.12).
 Click on **Copy**.

     ![](/images/Deploying_cEdge40/36_vpn512_tempcopy.PNG)